tck9173/GA-project-2/README.md

 -Record crop quality

+-Gifting ability to increase relation levels

 Silver

--Gifting ability to increase relation levels

 -Visually layout farm to match game

--Ability to visit other users farms
+-Ability to visit other friends' farms

 -Crop quality game

 Gold

--Bar easter egg

--Uses same users

--Ability to add drinks and ratings to database
+-Bar easter egg  -Ability to add drinks and ratings to database

--User can add drinks to their page and assign own rating

 -Abilty for user to select one of three layouts for their farm